Alexander Lukashenko: Middle East

 Following the 2014 Syrian presidential election, President Lukashenko congratulated President Bashar al-Assad.
 His cable "expressed keenness to strengthen and develop bilateral relations between Belarus and Syria in all fields for the benefit of the two peoples."

-Belarus condemned the NATO-led military intervention in Libya, and the foreign ministry stated that "The missile strikes and bombings on the territory of Libya go beyond Resolution 1973 of the UN Security Council and are in breach of its principal goal, ensuring safety of the civilian population.
+Belarus condemned the NATO-led military intervention in Libya, and the foreign ministry stated that "the missile strikes and bombings on the territory of Libya go beyond Resolution 1973 of the UN Security Council and are in breach of its principal goal, ensuring safety of the civilian population.
 The Republic of Belarus calls on the states involved with the military operation to cease, with immediate effect, the military operations which lead to human casualties.
 The settlement of the conflict is an internal affair of Libya and should be carried out by the Libyan people alone without military intervention from outside."
-They have not recognized the National Transitional Council.
+They did not recognize the National Transitional Council.

-Upon hearing the news regarding the death of Muammar Gaddafi, President Alexander Lukashenko said "Aggression has been committed, and the country's leadership, not only Muammar Gaddafi, has been killed.
+Upon hearing the news regarding the death of Libyan leader Muammar Gaddafi, Alexander Lukashenko said that "aggression has been committed, and the country's leadership, not only Muammar Gaddafi, has been killed.
 And how was it killed?
 Well, if they had shot him in a battle, it's one thing, but they humiliated and tormented him, they shot at him, they violated him when he was wounded, they twisted his neck and arms, and then they tortured him to death.
 It's worse than the Nazis once did."
 He also condemned the current situation of Libya and was critical regarding the future of the country.

 Others

 His policies have been praised by some other world leaders.
 In response to a question about Belarus's domestic policies, President Hugo Chávez of Venezuela said "We see here a model social state like the one we are beginning to create."
 In 2015, Lukashenko sought to improve trade relations between Belarus and Latin America.

-In March 2022, Australia sanctioned Lukashenko for giving "strategic support to Russia and its military forces" in the 2022 Russian invasion of Ukraine.
+In March 2022, Australia sanctioned Lukashenko for giving "strategic support to Russia and its military forces" in the Russian invasion of Ukraine.
+Also in 2022, he was blacklisted by New Zealand and Japan on the same grounds.

+In September 2023, Lukashenko, reacting to the 2023 North Korea–Russia summit, proposed a three-way cooperation pact with Russia and North Korea.

+At the December 2024 summit of the Eurasian Economic Union, Armenian Prime Minister Nikol Pashinyan engaged in a heated argument with Lukashenko during a livestream attended by other EEU leaders after Pashinyan refused Lukashenko's invitation to visit Belarus for the next EEU summit, citing Minsk's support for Azerbaijan.